imazen/resizer/Plugins/Faces/readme.md

 2. Add `<add name="Faces" downloadNativeDependencies="true" />` inside `<resizer><plugins></plugins></resizer>` in Web.config.
 3. If you're not comfortable allowing the plugin to automatically download the correct bitness versions of the unmanaged dependencies, then set downloadNativeDependencies="false" and keep reading.
 3. Manually copy the required xml files to the /bin folder of your application (see *Feature classification files*)
-4. Manually copy all required dlls to the /bin folder of your application. (see *Using the 2.3.1 pre-compiled binaries*)
+4. Manually copy all required DLLs to the /bin folder of your application. (see *Using the 2.3.1 pre-compiled binaries*)